 I say that it’s everything, smile and remain evasive, ambiguous.

-He thinks that I’m fresh and fantastic.
+He thinks I’m fresh and fantastic.

 I think he is kind and gentle and take my cigarette back from between his fingers for a nervous last drag.